alexandercarson/GiphySearch/README.md

 Project requires an API Key for Giphy.com, This and the Host prefix are set up in .env file.
 This will be included in the email I sent.

-If on localhost and you have some CORS issues, you may need to run a proxy to hit the API if.
+If on localhost and you have some CORS issues, you may need to run a proxy to hit the API.
 There are a couple work arounds for this, including temporarily disabling CORS in the Chrome Browser.

 # Structure of .env